probmods/ppaml2016/chapters/5-data.md

 Point of this section is that getting posterior probs. exactly right might not be so important because you're just gonna show the user a list anyway.

-## Uncertain and reversible spreadsheets
+## Uncertain and reversible financial models

 Estimating Amazon hosting costs for a fictional video streaming company: